 Supporting you to achieve throughout your programme

 Learning about personal safety and appropriate relationships is embedded throughout our curriculum.
-We will promote your health and wellbeing through a range of curriculum topics and therapy-led sessions including mindfulness.
+We will promote your health and wellbeing through a range of curriculum topics and therapy-led sessions including relaxation.

 Assessment and progression